Kwesi Yaro, PhD, M.A, B.Ed

 About

-Dr. Yaro has PhD in Curriculum studies specializing in Mathematics Education from the University of British Columbia (UBC), Canada.
+Dr Yaro has a PhD in Curriculum Studies specialising in Mathematics Education from the University of British Columbia (UBC), Canada.
 He also has a Master of Arts (MA) in Mathematics Education from UBC and a B.Ed.
 (Mathematics focus) from the University of Cape Coast, Ghana.
-Prior to joining University of Alberta, Dr. Yaro taught both elementary and secondary mathematics methodology courses as well as supervised teacher candidates on teaching practice within UBC’s Teacher Education Program.
-Dr. Yaro’s experience is enriched by an extensive background experience as a mathematics teacher in the Ghanaian public education system, and community engagement through mathematics and science outreach activities with various schools and key stakeholder institutions in the Canadian context.
-Dr. Yaro is a certified professional teacher in Ghana as well as in British Columbia (BC) and Prince Edward Island (PEI).
+Prior to joining the University of Alberta, Dr Yaro taught both elementary and secondary mathematics methodology courses and supervised teacher candidates during teaching practice within UBC’s Teacher Education Program.
+Dr Yaro’s experience is enriched by an extensive background as a mathematics teacher in the Ghanaian public education system, and community engagement through mathematics and science outreach activities with various schools and key stakeholder institutions in the Canadian context.
+Dr Yaro is a licensed professional teacher in Ghana as well as in British Columbia (BC) and Prince Edward Island (PEI).

 Research